Nikhil-Sudhan/mvp/DRONE_CONFIG_TESTING.md

 ## How to Test the Drone Configuration Panel

 ### Method 1: Main Application
-1. Open the Sky Loom application (should be running on `http://localhost:3000`)
+1. Open the Avionixis application (should be running on `http://localhost:3000`)
 2. Click on the **cogs icon** (⚙️) in the left sidebar to open the Drone Configuration panel
 3. The panel should expand and show:
    - "Add Drone" button with dropdown